 If you place higher than 101 and take the course you've placed into, you will receive free bypass credit for up to 2 courses bypassed if your final grade is C or higher in that course.

 If you haven't had Spanish in high school or for instructions on how to immeditely take the placement assessment, please email Melissa Allen at email@example.com.
 If you are a Heritage speaker or if you have transferred Spanish credits from another college or university, please do not take the assessment.
 Contact Melissa and she will give you further instructions.

 Our department also offers a faculty-led study abroad program for three weeks every summer to Valencia, Spain, a city on the Mediterranean Sea.
 Students take two classes (a language class and a culture/history class) and are housed alongside Spanish students in a downtown residencia, or a dorm-like establishment that caters specifically to university students.
 Housing is within short walking distance of subway stations, the University of Valencia, and dozens of stores and eateries.
 While there, students take day trips to ancient Roman ruins, a 1000-year-old castle, a winery, and the largest aquarium in Europe, as well as many other sites of cultural importance.

 As part of the culture/history class, students participate in activities such as walking tours and scavenger hunts to get to know the city better.
 All three weekends are kept free for the students to explore other parts of Spain or simply rest at the beach, which is a short streetcar ride from the residencia.
 Valencia is the third largest city in Spain and there are plenty of sightseeing and entertainment options right there.
-For more information, please contact Dr. Lori Oxford in McKee 118 or email her at email@example.com.
+For more information, please contact Dr. Lori Oxford at firstname.lastname@example.org.